 Ranitidine is a competitive, reversible inhibitor of the action of histamine at the histamine H2-receptors, including receptors on the gastric cells.
 Ranitidine does not lower serum Ca++ in hypercalcemic states.
 Ranitidine is not an anticholinergic agent.

-Ranitidine Tablets are indicated in:
+Ranitidine is indicated in:

 Short-term treatment of active duodenal ulcer.